droideck/Curse-of-Strahd-Reloaded-PF2e/Appendices/Amber Shards.md

 ***Boon.*** You can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.

 ***Condition.*** You grow an extra eye somewhere on your body, which is blind and never open.
-You have disadvantage on Wisdom (Insight) checks.
+You have disadvantage on Perception checks to Sense Motive.
 ## Dahlver-Nar, He of the Many Teeth
 ***Spell.*** _Polymorph._